Skip to main content

 • Sales (back office) can spend more time on actual sales.

 Calculation example: the conversion rate could increase by around 15% with the above improvements.
 By submitting for sale on other channels, additional turnover (depending on the number of channels and products) is also generated that can be included.
-You calculate the yield of the bottom two points as follows: time saved (in hours) x hourly wages.
+You calculate the yield of the bottom two points: time saved (in hours) x hourly wages.

 Factor 2:

-In order to determine the cost savings, we list a number of performance indicators (KPIs) that can be included in a calculation of the current costs and what can be saved by using a PIM system.
+To determine the cost savings, we list several performance indicators (KPIs) that can be included in a calccalculatingnt costs and what can be saved using the PIM system.

 Time